facebook/docusaurus/website/docs/introduction.md

 - :x: You need a full production-ready solution (<small>try [Docusaurus 1](https://docusaurus.io/) instead</small>)
 - :x: You prefer not to work with potential breaking changes and/or features not yet working properly as we improve it during alpha period

-## The next Docusaurus is coming to town
+## The Next Docusaurus is Coming to Town

 <img src="https://docusaurus.io/img/slash-introducing.svg" alt="Docusaurus"/>